 The Museum of Historical Interiors is located in the Apponyi Palace, built between 1761 and 1762.
 On the first floor, where the original wooden paneling and paintings are preserved, you can see a representative piano nobile evoking a noble interior from the late 18th century.
 The second floor offers rooms with refurbished wall paintings, where you can see examples of urban interior furnishings from the late 18th to the end of the 19th century.

 The Museum of Weapons is devoted to the history of the fortifications of Bratislava.
 There you can see cool weapons, military and tournament equipment.
-On the top floor there is an entrance to the tower walkway, from where there is a beautiful view of the historical center of Bratislava and its surroundings.
-This view also given you by a virtual tour.
+On the top floor, there is an entrance to the tower walkway, from where there is a beautiful view of the historical center of Bratislava and its surroundings.

 The Museum of Clocks presents the history of watchmaking from the late 17th to the end of the 19th century.
 There is, for example, a unique set of portable sundials from the 17th to 18th centuries, various types of wall and table clocks, alarm clocks and samples of pocket watches.
 Most of the exposed exhibits are signed by watchmakers in Bratislava.

 The Arthur Fleischmann Museum documents the life and works of the Bratislava native sculptor Arthur Fleischmann, whose career has developed in six countries on four continents.
-The permanent exhibition presents a collection of preserved ceramic works from the artist’s early creative period (1930s), as well as a selection of sculptures that were created after 1938.
-An extensive photodocumentation illustrates the image of this important sculptor.
+The permanent exhibition presents a collection of preserved ceramic works from the artist’s early creative period (the 1930s), as well as a selection of sculptures that were created after 1938.
+Extensive photo documentation illustrates the image of this important sculptor.

 The Johann Nepomuk Hummel Museum displays an exposition on the life and works of the composer J. N. Hummel.
 Located in his native, Renaissance garden house.
 Here you can see a collection of musical instruments from his estate and samples of his music.